 S 277th Bridge No. 3126 Replacement Project

-Construction scheduled to begin in spring 2021
+Construction scheduled to begin in summer 2021

 This project replaces the 70-year-old S 277th Street Bridge No. 3126 over Mullen Slough with a four-sided concrete box culvert.
 The 16-foot-long bridge is located on a four-lane principal arterial road that connects Interstate 5 to State Route 167 in Kent and Federal Way.

 This existing S 277th Street Bridge is load-restricted and unable to support certain types of large trucks including some types of fire engines used by adjacent fire districts, full-size garbage trucks, dump trucks, and concrete mixers.
 The replacement culvert will provide unrestricted access for all vehicles.
 It will also provide environmental enhancements by improving fish passage and removing creosote timber pilings from Mullen Slough.